Songfacts®: You can leave comments about the song at the bottom of the page.

 American R&B singer Mary J. Blige and Italian opera star Andrea Bocelli performed this song as a duet during the 2010 Grammy telecast.
 Their performance was dedicated to the people of Haiti in the aftermath of the devastating earthquake that struck the country a month previously.

 The duo's version peaked at #75 on the Hot 100 marking the fourth time the song had reached the singles chart.
 It followed Simon and Garfunkel's original version and covers by Aretha Franklin (#6, 1971) and Linda Clifford (#41 1979).
+The song charted a fifth time in 2013 after The Voice contestant Tessanne Chin performed it on the reality singing show.
+Her version peaked at #64 on the Hot 100.

 Some of the top Los Angeles session players performed on this track: Joe Osborn on bass and Hal Blaine on drums.
 Blaine's drums were muted for most of the song, but recorded in an echo chamber for the last part of the song to get the crashing effects.
 Garfunkel's vocals were added last.